the-events-calendar/the-events-calendar/readme.txt

 = I've still got questions.
 Do you have a bigger FAQ somewhere? =

 We do.
-If you check out our a href="http://m.tri.be/2n">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
+If you check out our <a href="http://m.tri.be/2n">Frequently Asked Questions page</a> on the tri.be site, we've collected and addressed all of the common questions we see posed by users.
 In some cases we'll provide a Gist; in other cases we'll direct you to a tutorial; and in some situations we'll unfortunately say a certain capability is simply not possible.
 But the FAQ is a living, breathing document that we're actively updating based on commonly-seen requests.

 == Documentation ==

-All of our online documentation can be found on <a href="http://m.tri.be/2o" target="_blank">our documentation site</a>.
+All of our online documentation can be found on <a href="http://m.tri.be/2o">our documentation site</a>.

 Some docs you may find particularly useful are:

 * <a href="http://m.tri.be/2l">The Events Calendar New User Primer</a>
 * <a href="http://m.tri.be/2m">The Themer's Guide to The Events Calendar</a>
 * <a href="http://m.tri.be/2n">The Events Calendar FAQ</a>

-<a href="http://m.tri.be/2u" target="_blank">Tutorials are available.</a>
+* <a href="http://m.tri.be/2u" target="_blank">Tutorials</a>

 For template tags, open the plugin directory and visit /plugins/events/public/template-tags/ where you can find a list of those available.